-If you’re considering adopting OmniFocus, the following list may offer some compelling reasons to use this software.
-And if you’re already an OmniFocus user, this list will serve as a summary of some of the powerful and flexible features that you have at your disposal.
+If you’re considering adopting OmniFocus, the following list may offer compelling reasons to use this software.
+And if you’re already an OmniFocus user, this list will summarize some of the powerful and flexible features you have at your disposal.

 Apple Watch App — Having OmniFocus on your Apple Watch can be a great way to provide convenient access to your most important tasks.
 You can even add a complication to your favourite watch faces.
 This helps keep your OmniFocus tasks on your radar and provides a quick way to open the OmniFocus for Apple Watch app.

 Web Access — OmniFocus for the Web allows you to access your OmniFocus database from most modern web browsers, offering a subset of the functionality available in the native Mac and iOS/iPadOS apps.
 Web access can be very helpful if, for example, you use a Windows computer at work.

 Cloud Sync — You can sync your Mac and iOS/iPadOS devices using the Omni Group’s free Omni Sync Server.
 For example, you could use Omni Sync to keep an iMac, MacBook, iPhone, and iPad in sync and enjoy the freedom of being able to access and edit projects and actions from any of these devices.
 You can also use Omni Sync Server to email actions into OmniFocus from any computer or device.
 And OmniFocus for the Web allows you to tap into your OmniFocus database from any computer with a modern web browser.